freifunk-gluon/gluon/docs/package/gluon-hoodselector.rst

 ideas like building separate firmwares for each region.
 This kind of solution would have problems with splitting regions again and problems with scattered nodes, which belong to an other region.
-Therefore we decided to develop a dynamic and decentralised management of regions called hoods.
+Therefore we decided to develop a dynamic and decentralised management of regions called domains.
-The Hoodselector's task is to choose the "right" hoods in an intelligent way and to hold the network together and accessible.
+The Hoodselector's task is to choose the "right" domains in an intelligent way and to hold the network together and accessible.

-A hood is defined by geostationary fixed shapes by using longitude & latitude in combination with the domain configuration system.
-Below you can see a visual example of regional hoods:
+A domain is defined by geostationary fixed shapes by using longitude & latitude in combination with the domain configuration system.
+Below you can see a visual example of regional domain:

 .. image:: hoodmap.jpeg